Jahia/content-integrity/README.md

 ### Implementation of the check

 #### java code
-You have to write a java class to implement you custom check.
+You have to write a java class to implement your custom check.

     public class FailedSiteDeletionCheck extends AbstractContentIntegrityCheck {